 CD5 is usually expressed on T cells, but it can also be found on a small population of B cells.
 CD5 expression in humans and mice identifies two subsets of B cells: B1 (CD5+) and B2 (CD5-) B cells.
 The B1+ cells are potent producers of IL-10.
 Unlike humans and mice, pig B1 and B2 cells cannot be differentiated into two populations based on their expression of the CD5.

-To help you find further antibodies needed to investigate the adaptive side of the porcine immune system, visit https://www.bio-rad-antibodies.com/pig-antibodies.html.
+Our pig antibodies range will further help you to investigate the adaptive side of the porcine immune system.